edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-09-09-ladder-safety-training.md

 Finally, [AR-assisted performance support](https://www.pinpointworkforce.com/post/new-feature-image-recognition) can be useful for employees who need help using equipment correctly or for managers to quickly put together site-specific resources.
 Our [PinPoint](https://www.pinpointworkforce.com/) app allows employees to capture 2D images to launch a 3D AR training.
 This image recognition can be useful at all stages of ladder safety training and support.

-{% asset 'blog/2020-09-09-ladder-safety-training-c.jpg'
-   alt='Make ladder training easy to remember, and hard to forget' magick:resize='670' %}
+{% picture blog blog/2020-09-09-ladder-safety-training-c.jpg --alt Make ladder training easy to remember, and hard to forget %}

 ## Build your ladder safety training program